If you need immediate mental health support, please contact the Samaritans on their 24-hour helpline on 116 123.

 Services can be accessed in several ways.
 These include face-to-face services, contact by telephone, text or online support.

-The guide has been produced by the Havant Health and Wellbeing Partnership, in response to concern about how local people may be managing their mental health and the difficulties people may be experiencing as a result of coronavirus and lockdown.
+The guide has been produced by the Havant Health and Wellbeing Partnership, in response to concern about how local people may be managing their mental health.

 This is made up of local health partners including Havant Borough Council, the Clinical Commissioning Group, local GPs and Primary Care Networks, Community First, Hampshire County Council and Havant & East Hampshire mental health charity, MIND.